Jurassic Park (NES video game): Gameplay

 The game is a top-down shooter.
 As Alan Grant, the player must complete six levels with objectives ranging from rescuing Hammond's grandchildren, destroying Velociraptor nests, turning the power back on and so forth.
 The game includes a two-player option in which players take turns.

 Each level consists of a varying number of stages where the player must collect a certain amount of dinosaur eggs and access cards to advance further into the level.
 The player must battle a varying amount of dinosaur foes such as Velociraptor, Dilophosaurus, and Compsognathus.
 Tyrannosaurus rex is also encountered as an end boss in a couple of levels.
 Dinosaurs such as the T. rex cannot be killed by the player, only avoided.
 Common dinosaurs can be killed by using guns, which are scattered throughout each level.

 There are also "mystery boxes" scattered throughout the game, which have ranging effects.
 Some will give the player additional health, temporary invincibility or an extra life.
 However, some will power down the player's energy or take away a life.
 The game gives the player three lives and four continues.

 The Game Boy version is a port of the NES version, but includes the addition of a database, providing information on the game's dinosaurs.

 Development and release

 Ocean Software, a British video game development company, paid an undisclosed six-figure sum to secure the rights to the Jurassic Park license to develop a game based on the film.
 To aid Ocean Software in creating the game, Universal Studios provided the programmers with various materials related to the film, including the script and photos of the sets.
 In the United States, Jurassic Park was released in June 1993.

+Limited Run Games re-released the NES and Game Boy versions as part of Jurassic Park: Classic Games Collection, released in 2023 on Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series X/S, coinciding with the film's 30th anniversary.
+The game is also available through re-issued Game Boy and NES cartridges.